Divi or Elementor? I was hesitant for a long time to get into this type of article for two reasons:

 |Layout packs (7 to 9 layouts)||170||0|

-If Divi is poorer in modules (widgets), he makes up for it with his layout richness.
+If Divi is poorer in modules (widgets), it makes up for it with its rich layout.

 |1 - Management of the library||x||x|

 |2 - Import/Export||x||x|

 |3 - Browser||x||x|

 |4 - Responsive mode||x||x|

 This table shows that the two page builders are equivalent in all respects (or almost), at least in terms of the most important functionalities that one can expect from a page builder!

 Read also : 8 Divi features you should use!